 Are you struggling to keep up with your unsecured debts?
 Before filing for bankruptcy, you might consider a consumer proposal.
-A consumer proposal is a lesser known way to get your debts under control.
-Let’s take a look at what a consumer proposal is, how it works, how it affects your credit rating and for how long.
+This is a lesser-known way to get your debts under control.
+Let’s take a look at what it is, how it works, how it affects your credit rating and for how long.

 What is a consumer proposal and how does it work?